IMAP SMTP inbox access

 Creating an SMTP inbox

-To access an inbox with SMTP or IMAP you must create a new inbox using the SMTP_INBOX
+To access an inbox with SMTP you must create a new inbox using the SMTP_INBOX

 import {CreateInboxDtoInboxTypeEnum, MailSlurp} from 'mailslurp-client';